PanthonImem/CS1951a-BlogPost/docs/README.md

     </table>
 </p>

 Clustering allows us to better understand out dataset.
 From the table, we see that there are 6 main "categories" in our dataset: (1) sports (Clusters 1, 7), (2) royalty (Clusters 2, 6), (3) actors/actesses, movies-related figures (Clusters 3, 9, 10), (4) successful figures (Cluster 4), (5) politic figures (Cluster 5), and (6) singers (Cluster 8).
-From the word clouds, we also see that the important words are corresponding to each cluster.
+From the wordclouds, we also see that the important words are corresponding to each cluster.
 For instance, the word "work" was extracted as the most important word in Cluster 4, which represent those best known for their career successes such as Elon Musk, Albert Einstein and William Shakespeare.
 Moreover, we notice that the dataset is highly imbalanced as shown in the chart below.
 More than half of the dataset are actors/actresses or movies-related figures, while only 3% are political figures.

 <p align="center">
  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/clusters_n10_doc2vec/pie_.jpg">